“UK offshore wind projects update” Offshore Wind North East (November 2016)

 Alun Roberts

 A key area of his work is helping clients understand the economic impacts of renewable energy projects.
 He developed a rigorous method of calculating local content, which has been adopted by the UK Offshore Wind Industry Council on behalf of the sector.
-Recent work has been extending the approach to calculate gross value added and job creation in partnership with academic economists.
+He has extended the approach to calculate gross value added and job creation in partnership with academic economists.
 This can be applied to any sector or market.

 Alun’s understanding of the offshore wind industry has made him perfectly placed to help developers and their suppliers produce supply chain plans, to communicate to the UK government the work they are doing to enhance the sustainability of the supply chain.
 He has led the production of supply chain plans for several major UK projects.